spiral/docs/framework/bootloaders.md

 > Note, you are only able to use bootloaders to configure your components during the bootstrap phase (a.k.a. via another bootloader).
 The framework would not allow you to change any configuration value after component initialization.

 ## Cascade Bootloading
-You are able to control bootloading process using bootloader itself, simply request `Spiral\Boot\BootloadManager`:
+You can control the bootload process using Bootloader itself, simply request `Spiral\Boot\BootloadManager`:

 ```php
 namespace App\Bootloader;